zlounes/fizzbuzz/README.md

 ## generate binary fizzbuzz on local folder
 > make build

-the executable fizzbuzz could also be launch with option -port XXXX
+the executable fizzbuzz could be then be launched with option -port XXXX
 ## REST API

 ```